Hanoon02/Dev-practice-projects/Battleship/README.md

 # Battleship

-## Battleship Game created using JavaScript
+Battleship Game created using JavaScript.
+Part of the <a href="https://www.theodinproject.com">The Odin Project</a> curriculum.